 The idea of RPA has been around for almost a decade now.
-The original hype was “Why outsource when you can automate?” but outsource what?
+The original hype was “Why outsource when you can automate?”
+But outsource what?

 That’s the problem.
 RPA as a replacement for outsourcing work doesn’t attack root business problems.
 Left alone, inefficient workflows, legacy applications, and lack of enterprise-level automation create risk of failure.

-Automating Bad Processes
+Danger #1: Automating Bad Processes

 RPA is the silver bullet for bad business processes.
 OK, maybe that's a little harsh, but if data must be moved from one application to another through manual processes (performed by robots or people…) shouldn't we focus on attacking the root of the problem?